danamini/PioneerRgbAmpMonitor/README.md

 ## Getting Started

 ### Dependencies
-,You'll need to get this github project https://github.com/adafruit/rpi-rgb-led-matrix.
+You'll need to get this github project https://github.com/adafruit/rpi-rgb-led-matrix.
 It contains `rgbmatrix.so` which you'll need to copy to the directory you've download this Pioneer python code to.
 The LED-matrix library is (c) Henner Zeller h.zeller@acm.org with GNU General Public License Version 2.0 http://www.gnu.org/licenses/gpl-2.0.txt

 The monitor is also dependent on the Python Image Library (PIL).